Well, since this is one thing that is bound to be on your (and your parents') mind, we thought we might as well clear the whole issue up.

 - Unlike many other colleges, the ragging ban is very strictly enforced in IITB.
 This is to ensure that you will not be ragged in public nor in private.
 This covers ragging in all forms—physical, mental and half a dozen other -al words you can read up in the poster.
 The institute is very strict about this—there are night patrols, surprise checks and what-nots.

-- Until the 15th of August, senior-freshmen interaction is kept under control and is strictly monitored by the powers that be, with special regulations in force.
-This leads to quite some inconvenience to seniors (a senior not from Hostel 2/3/4 (freshmen hostels) can't visit these hostels after 10 pm) but, well, we live with it.
+- Most of the freshmen will be staying together in a separate hostel this year.
+However, even in hostels where seniors are present, senior-freshman interaction in the first few weeks is kept under control and is strictly monitored by the powers that be, with special regulations in force.
+This leads to quite some inconvenience to seniors but, well, we live with it.
 Keep this in mind and respect this.

 - Despite the above, if you ever find yourself in a situation where you feel uncomfortable (apart from maybe sharing your room with a guy with smelly socks), you should—